This course is designed for teachers who would like to further their knowledge and develop their skills in the use of ICT tools in the classroom.

 - Learning with fun and effective tools like quizzes;

-- How to include quizzes into a lesson plan and using them as strong support for the students;
+- How to include quizzes into a lesson plan and use them as strong support for the students;

 Day 4 – Video lessons